tsadimas/decision-survey-platform/paper.md

 ![Edit, Publish Survey](publish "fig:") [fig:edit-publish]

-### Generating results of completed research {#generating-results-of-completed-research .unnumbered}
+## Generating results of completed research

 When a survey is complete, either by passing the end date, or manually by the administrator, we can estimate and extract the results through